 - System responses from the terminal, such as command outputs

-In addition to user activity tracking, Syteca provides access management capabilities, real-time alerts on user activity, incident response features, and comprehensive reporting to ensure a holistic approach to managing insider risks.
+In addition to user activity tracking, Syteca provides the following capabilities to ensure a holistic approach to managing cybersecurity risks:

 Syteca is flexible, providing a variety of deployment options and supporting the following platforms: